clover/remote-pay-ios/README.md

     override func onDeviceDisconnected() {}
     // called when device is connected, but not ready for requests override func onDeviceConnected() {}
-    // called when device is ready to take requests override func onDeviceReady(info:MerchantInfo){}
+    // called when device is ready to take requests.
+Note: May be called more than once override func onDeviceReady(info:MerchantInfo){}
     // required if Mini wants the POS to verify a signature override func onVerifySignatureRequest(signatureVerifyRequest: VerifySignatureRequest) {